r-shakya/MIPS-SIMULATOR/README.md

 # MIPS-SIMULATOR
-it reads and executes assembly language programs
+it reads and executes assembly language programs------>Project of Computer Organization

 <pre>
 used - c++